 Day 6: Assuming that you slept in Kiharo Camp,

 You wake up to the shrill calls of the Ruwenzori Turaco (Ruwenzorornis johnstoni) and other birds.
-After a hearty breakfast you walk down the valley which is home to many species of birds who dive in and out the thick vegetation.
+After a hearty breakfast, you walk down the valley which is home to many species of birds who dive in and out of the thick vegetation.
 Chameleons are a common sight as they crawl along the branches of the thick vegetation feeding on insects.
-In the clear areas you may catch a glimpse of a Duiker quietly feeding surrounded by Giant Lobellias and a variety of flowering plants.
-After descending a few kilometres you climb two hundred metres height to a ridge overlooking the valley before crossing several small valleys and streams to Kyalavula which means view or lookout in the local Bakonzo language with beautiful views down the valley and across to Lake Edward in Queen Elisabeth National Park.
+In the clear areas, you may catch a glimpse of a Duiker quietly feeding surrounded by Giant Lobellias and a variety of flowering plants.
+After descending a few kilometers you climb two hundred meters height to a ridge overlooking the valley before crossing several small valleys and streams to Kyalavula which means view or lookout in the local Bakonzo language with beautiful views down the valley and across to Lake Edward in Queen Elisabeth National Park.
 Samalira Camp 3,147 meters is situated in a closed valley at the top of several waterfalls and is the alternative to sleeping In Kiharo Camp.
-From here you descend down a long ridge, through the Bamboo-Mimulopsis Zone and Afro Montane Forest Zone back down to base camp in Kilembe, dinner and overnight in Kasese.
+From here you descend down a long ridge, through the Bamboo-Mimulopsis Zone and Afro Montane Forest Zone back down to base camp in Kilembe, dinner, and overnight in Kasese.

 Day 7: Transfer to Bwindi national park through Queen Elizabeth N.P